Hou-Y/VampireHaunter/Documents/GameDesignDocument.md

 2) Decide on:
     - General mood of the game
     - General game mechanics
-    - General map design, art and assets
+    - General map design and assets
+    - Type of puzzles to add
+    - Unlocking order for rooms/powers

 ### Week 1 (October 27 deadline) ###
 -